andrespp/docker-veins/README.md

 Docker image for [Veins Simulator](https://veins.car2x.org/)

+## Introduction

 Veins is an open source framework for running vehicular network simulations.

-It is based on two well-established simulators: OMNeT++, an event-based network simulator, and SUMO, a road traffic simulator.
+It is based on two well-established simulators: [OMNeT++](https://www.omnetpp.org/), an event-based network simulator, and [SUMO](http://sumo.dlr.de/index.html), a road traffic simulator.

 It extends these to offer a comprehensive suite of models for IVC simulation.